 The double-declining balance method has some disadvantages over the straight-line method:

-- It is a bit complex than the more traditional and simpler straight-line method.
+- It is a bit more complex than the more traditional and simpler straight-line method.

 - Most assets are used consistently over their useful life; thus, depreciating them at an accelerated rate does not make sense.
 Further, it does not reflect the actual use of the asset.

 - A double-declining balance method skews profitability.
-The Company less profitable in the early years than in later years; thus, it will be difficult to measure the true operational profitability of the Company.
+The company is less profitable in the early years than in later years; thus, it will be difficult to measure its true operational profitability.

 A double-declining balance depreciation method is an accelerated depreciation method that can be used to depreciate the asset’s value over the useful life.
 It is a bit more complex than the straight-line method of depreciation but is useful for deferring taxDeferring TaxDeferred Tax is the effect that occurs in a firm as a result of timing differences between the date when taxes are actually paid to tax authorities by the company and the date when such tax is accrued.
 Simply put, it is the difference in taxes that arises when taxes due in one of the accounting period are either not paid or overpaid. payments and maintaining low profitability in the early years.

 This has been a guide to the Double Declining Balance Method of Depreciation.
-Here we discuss its double declining balance formula along with practical examples, advantages, and disadvantages.
+Here we discuss its double declining balance formula, practical examples, advantages, and disadvantages.
 You may learn more about accounting from the following article –